10 Best On-Ear Headphones of 2019

 The budget buyer is going to love the Skullcandy Grind Wireless as the value for money here is off the charts.
 You’re getting a comprehensive array of well-implemented features for the reasonable price point of around $60.
 They look great, sound great, and provide a choice of colors – this includes black, black/chrome, blue, gray, and white.

 The headphones have a surprisingly premium feel to them for the budget price point.
-Solid metal is used to give the framework rigidity and the soft on-ear pillows of the earcups allows for long lasting comfort.
+Solid metal is used to give the frame rigidity and the soft on-ear pillows of the earcups allow for long-lasting comfort.
 Furthermore, the low weight means they are not cumbersome to wear on a daily basis wherever you’re going.

 You have up to 12 hours of battery life and a reliable Bluetooth implementation for solid audio performance.
 However, keep in mind that the 12 hours worth of battery life is based on usage at 75% volume level.
 This is roughly the volume level you’ll probably be using anyway as the max setting can be demanding for long periods of time.